Granjow/js-challenges/README.md

 See *GP:37, Closure* and *JP:107, Private Static Members*

 When a variable does not exist in the local scope, the compiler follows the scope tree up to the top until it finds it there (or not).
+In the following example, test() has acces to a itself.

     var a = 42;
     function test() {